Where to Get Soul Food in Oakland

 Oaklands soul-food-restaurant per capita is pretty impressive, especially considering its 3,000 miles from the South.
-That's thanks to a strong African American culture that's been part of the city's fabric since the founding.
-Without further ado, heres the fried chicken, yam, and mac n cheese tour of Oakland.
+That's thanks to a strong African-American culture that's been part of the city's fabric since the founding.
+With a hunger for fried comfort, we set out to find the most popular spots in Oakland -- and we know that we've missed a bunch.
+Let us know and we'll add your favorites to the list!

-Stop into Tanya Hollands West Oakland eatery for her famed soul food.
-She may have grown up in New York and trained in France but shes all Oakland now.
-BSK prides itself on cooking with locally grown and organic materials.
+Step into Tanya Holland's West Oakland eatery for her famed soul food.
+She may have grown up in New York and trained in France but she's all Oakland now.
+Brown Sugar Kitchen prides itself on cooking with locally grown and organic materials.

 What to eat: Fried Chicken & Waffles